SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

 When using Synchronet 3.17, the message voting features added in Synchronet 3.17 are supported.
 For regular messages, users can vote a message up or down, and users can also vote in poll messages.
+If you are using a beta build of Synchronet 3.17, you must be using a build from or newer than August 14, 2017 due to the multi-answer poll feature that was added that day, which changed the poll voting behavior slightly.

 If the user's terminal does not support ANSI, the reader will fall back to a traditional user interface (which does not support scrolling).
 The user